junkdog/graftt/README.md

 plain java classes and function like templates or blueprints; annotations define interactions with the recipient class.

-Transplants have complete access to the recipient class.
-Existing methods can be wrapped, changed or replaced entirely.
+Transplants have complete access to the recipient class: Existing methods can be wrapped, changed or replaced entirely.
+Interfaces can be retrofitted and additional fields added.

 An agent (`java -javaagent:agent.jar`) applies transplants at load-time.
 Alternatively, `graftt-maven-plugin` finds and applies transplants within `target/classes`.

 Sprung from [artemis-odb/570](https://github.com/junkdog/artemis-odb/issues/570), refer to it for the discussion leading up to this.